Searchbreed

 very high

-Feeding a American Foxhound
+Feeding an American Foxhound

-America's hound. ~1,300-1,600 kcal/day.
+America's hound.
+Calorie needs vary with size, sex, and hunting workload.
 Bred to run for hours — needs serious exercise.

 Key nutrients